Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (4) Methods of intervention, including procedures

-that address an emotional or mental health safety plan for students identified as being at increased risk of suicide.
+that address an emotional or mental health safety plan for students identified as being at increased risk of suicide, including those students who:

 (5) Methods of responding to a student or staff